JetBrains/amper/docs/Documentation.md

 _NOTE: Extensibility is not yet implemented.
 Meanwhile, wou can use [Gradle interop](#gradle-interop) for plugins and custom tasks._

 The main design goal for Amper is simplicity, and ease of use specifically for Kotlin and Kotlin Multiplatform.
 We would like to provide great user experience of the box.
-That's why there are many aspects that are available in the DSL as first-class citizens.
+That's why there are many aspects that are available in Amper as first-class citizens.
 Streamlined [multiplatform](#multi-platform-configuration) setup,
 built-in support for [CocoaPods dependencies](#native-dependencies), straightforward [Compose Multiplatform configuration](#configuring-compose-multiplatform), etc.,